 We encourage all public offices to use the RMAT, get familiar with the assessment questions, and start using the results of your assessments in your organisation to identify the current status of your records and information governance program and to identify improvements.

-State Records NSW conducted its second annual Recordkeeping Monitoring Exercise in 2023.
+State Records NSW conducted its third annual Recordkeeping Monitoring Exercise in 2024.
 The Exercise requested public offices in NSW to assess and rate the maturity of their recordkeeping.

 If you have queries about the assessment process or the results, please feel free to contact us on govrec@staterecords.nsw.gov.au .